 ABOVE: Mount Dora Sailing Regatta (Photo by Ingrid Zagers, Z.ePhotography)

-The first race typically kicks off Saturday at 12:30 p.m. and the last race typically finishes close to 4 p.m.
+Regatta activity picks up at the Simpson Cove launch area on March 24 as sailors begin launching their boats and settling up for competition.
+Weather and wind permitting, the first race typically kicks off Saturday in the early afternoon and the last race usually finishes close to 4 p.m.
 Typically, three to four races will be sailed that afternoon, depending on the weather.
-Simpson Cove, Lighthouse Point, and Palm Island Boardwalk provide excellent vantage points for spectators.
-Sunday's first race starts at 9:30 a.m. and no races begin after noon.
+The 4th Avenue docks, Lighthouse Point, and Palm Island Boardwalk provide excellent vantage points for spectators.
+Sunday's first race usually starts at 9:30 a.m., and no races typically begin after 12 p.m.

 The regatta, organized by Mount Dora Yacht Club (MDYC) is the longest running annual event in the city.
 MDYC, the oldest inland yacht club in Florida, held its first regatta in 1913.
 At that time the event featured powerboats and was reportedly such an exciting event that local businesses closed so everyone could attend.
 In 1953, the regatta transitioned to sailboats to alleviate a noise issue.